docker/docs/api/index.md

 ## Introduction

-The Accounts & Repos API lets you integrate Docker Trusted Registry (DTR) with your enterprise's organizational structure by providing fine-grained, role-based access control for your repositories.
+The Accounts & Repos API lets you integrate Docker Trusted Registry  with your enterprise's organizational structure by providing fine-grained, role-based access control for your repositories.
 Specifically, this API provides:

 * An API for account management, including creating an account, listing existing accounts, creating a team within an organization, listing teams in an organization, getting a specific team, listing members of a team, adding and removing members from a team (if using a managed whitelist), or editing LDAP syncing configuration.

-* Methods for syncing members of a team in DTR with an LDAP group filter configured by an admin.
+* Methods for syncing members of a team in Docker Trusted Registry with an LDAP group filter configured by an admin.

 * An API for repository management and access control, including creating a repository, listing repositories for an account, adding collaborators to a repository, setting namespace-level access for teams, etc.